 - Donations to charities or non-profits are not a marketing or advertising expense.
 However, these expenses may be deductible in other areas of your business or personal tax return.
 Check with your accountant for further clarification.

-You can't deduct costs that are primarily personal or hobbies, even though they have some promotion value.
+You can't deduct costs that are primarily personal or hobbies, even if they have some promotional value.
 For example, if your daughter is getting married and you invite some of your best clients to the wedding, you cannot deduct the wedding costs.
-You may not deduct costs of personal hobbies carried on with business associates.
-For example, if you and a client like to go to NASCAR events, you can't deduct these costs as marketing or advertising expenses.

 - You cannot deduct advertising expenses associated with research and development activities.